ircubic/ircubic.github.io/_posts/2016-04-07-ubuntu-on-windows-first-impressions.markdown

 due to the permissions issue there is little point unless you enjoy sudo-ing all the time.

-In addition, the system can get very confused with Windows' "magic" folders, which show up like this:
+In addition, it's impossible to create symlinks on the Windows drives (which precludes running some software that rely on them from Windows drives), and the system can get very confused with Windows' "magic" folders, which show up like this:

 ![How helpful](/images/uow-magic.png)